Mhussein27/wm-devop/README.md

 * **[AWS-Machine-Terminate.sh](https://github.com/Mhussein27/wm-devop/blob/master/AWS-Machine-Terminate.sh)** - *This Script will Terminate any machine but it takes machine name as input in Shell*

-* **(AWS-SG-Delete.sh)[https://github.com/Mhussein27/wm-devop/blob/master/AWS-SG-Delete.sh]** - *This Script will Delete any Security Group but it takes Security Group name as input in Shell*
+* **[AWS-SG-Delete.sh](https://github.com/Mhussein27/wm-devop/blob/master/AWS-SG-Delete.sh)** - *This Script will Delete any Security Group but it takes Security Group name as input in Shell*

 * **[AWS-Volume.Sh](https://github.com/Mhussein27/wm-devop/blob/master/AWS-Volume.Sh)** - *This Script will Create an EBS volume that can be attached to an instance in the same Availability Zone and Making an Amazon EBS Volume Available for Use. you need this Volume as Backup point not to lose your data after you terminate the machine*

 ## Notes :

-1-You can Create SSH Key-Pair of your machine and the remote machines like Jenkis and Bastion and save them In wm-devop\ssh To Avoid Re-create Key-Pair each time you Re-create the machine after it's termination.
+1- You can Create SSH Key-Pair of your machine and the remote machines like Jenkis and Bastion and save them In wm-devop\ssh To Avoid Re-create Key-Pair each time you Re-create the machine after it's termination.

-2-You don't need to create Bastion machine , for example : You Can create run This script [DockerRegistry.sh](https://github.com/Mhussein27/wm-devop/blob/master/DockerRegistry.sh) directly to create only Docker Registry machine.
+2- You don't need to create Bastion machine , for example : You Can create run This script [DockerRegistry.sh](https://github.com/Mhussein27/wm-devop/blob/master/DockerRegistry.sh) directly to create only Docker Registry machine.

 3- If you need to Setup Jenkins Machine Only <YOU NEED TO RUN THIS SCRIPT [AWS-Volume.Sh](https://github.com/Mhussein27/wm-devop/blob/master/AWS-Volume.Sh) Only one time> then you can run Jenkins.sh directly any time after that without any prerequists.